-Xanax is a medication that helps many sufferers cope with panic and anxiety disorders.
-It contains benzodiazepines, which act on the central nervous system to produce a calming effect.
-Unfortunately, prolonged use can result in increased tolerance, as well as addiction.
+Xanax is a medication that helps many individuals cope with panic and anxiety disorders.
+It is a benzodiazepine that acts on the central nervous system to produce a calming effect.
+Unfortunately, prolonged use can result in increased tolerance and addiction.
 At San Antonio Recovery Center, our Xanax addiction treatment is designed to help patients work through Xanax overdose symptoms.
 Then, they can explore the underlying causes of addiction and build healthy coping skills.

 Even when taking Xanax exactly as prescribed, a person can become addicted to it without realizing it.
 The majority of the effects of the drug manifest within an hour of taking it.
 The total duration of its effects can be at least six hours.
-As a highly addictive and fast-acting drug, Xanax overdose symptoms can often be mistaken for its typical side effects, and vice versa.
+As a highly addictive and fast-acting drug, Xanax overdose symptoms can often be mistaken for its typical side effects and vice versa.
 The negative side effects of Xanax typically occur immediately on first use.

 Because it is so fast-acting and toxic, Xanax can cause more severe, complicated overdose problems.
 The early symptoms of Xanax overdose, as previously mentioned, resemble the side effects of regular Xanax use.

-Few of the foregoing symptoms on their own are an accurate gauge that an overdose has occurred.
+Few of the preceding symptoms on their own are an accurate gauge that an overdose has occurred.
 However, Xanax users should pay close attention to how they feel during the several hours when any of those symptoms occur.
 If the symptoms persist, the best advice is to stop taking Xanax and refrain from consuming any other drugs or alcohol.
-If you're struggling to quit using Xanax, a benzo addiction rehab center in San Antonio, TX, can help.
+If you're struggling to quit using Xanax, a benzo addiction rehab center can help.

 Finally, Xanax use can be lethal when used with alcohol.
-In addition to behavior associated with extreme intoxication—slurred speech, staggering, etc.–signs and symptoms of Xanax abuse used in combination with alcohol include a comatose state with an extremely slow breathing and pulse rate and a comatose state.
+In addition to behavior associated with extreme intoxication–such as slurred speech or staggering–signs and symptoms of Xanax abuse used in combination with alcohol include a comatose state with an extremely slow breathing and pulse rate.

 Also, using Xanax in combination with alcohol can generate feelings of intense euphoria.
 That feeling is the positive reinforcement the brain employs to keep taking Xanax and alcohol.
 That mutual reinforcement, in turn, leads to the disease of addiction.

 There is no reason you or a loved one must struggle with Xanax abuse or addiction.
-At San Antonio Recovery Center, our goal is to offer high-quality addiction treatment programs that work to arrest the damage and help you or someone you love to start down the path of recovery.
+At San Antonio Recovery Center, our goal is to offer high-quality addiction treatment programs that work to arrest the damage and help you or someone you love start down the path of recovery.
 The most effective way to regain control of your life is by seeking a professional Xanax rehab center.